Greater Nashua Asthma Home Visiting Program

 - You will be required to sign the consent form or provide a verbal consent.

-- Once we receive the completed form, The Community Health Department will contact the parent/guardian in order to have the initial intake interview over the phone to determine eligibility.
+- Once we receive the completed form, The Nashua Division of Public Health and Community Services will contact the parent/guardian in order to have the initial intake interview over the phone to determine eligibility.
 Once obtained, we schedule an asthma home visit with parent and child.

-The Health Department is always available to work with the client to enroll them in the asthma home visiting program.
+The Nashua Division of Public Health and Community Services is always available to work with the client to enroll them in the asthma home visiting program.